-The pandemic has rattled every facet of our lives this year and our homes are no exception.
+The pandemic has rattled every facet of our lives this year and the new normal home is no exception.
 With lockdowns and sheltering in place, we’ve gained a new appreciation of our dwellings and spotted out areas of improvement in conquering this new way of life.

 The essential needs arrived first, like the demand for better air purification systems, make-shift working zones and entryways prepared for sanitization, health and safety precautions.
 Now, with nine months of experience under our belts, we’ve gone far beyond the surface-level edits and our Beyond Interior Design professionals have identified how Covid-19 has altered and influenced designs to create the new home of the future.